antonioIannotta/LSS-documentation/docs/design.md

 </figure>
 <br/>

-In the above class diagram we can see all the data sources used by repositories, for brevity not all DTOs are shown.
-The fact that we are looking at classes made to interact with the backend (`ParkingSlotDataSource`, `UserDataSource`) is clear from the `Body` suffix in some method arguments: this is the body of the requests to be made to the backend.
+In the above class diagram we can see all the data sources used by repositories (for brevity not all DTOs are shown).
+The fact that we are looking at classes which are meant to interact with the backend (`ParkingSlotDataSource`, `UserDataSource`) is made clear by the `Body` suffix in some method arguments, which are the bodies of the requests to submit to the backend.
 The usage of data sources and DTOs allows us to hide these details.

 #### Presentation Layer
-This layer contains all the user interface components, and, like the other layers, is splitted in `user` and `parking slot` packages.
+This layer contains all the user interface components, and, like the other layers, is splitted into `user` and `parking slot` packages.

 <figure align="center">
   <img src="https://github.com/antonioiannotta/LSS-documentation/blob/main/design/mvvm.png?raw=true"/>